abvdasker/Stunner/README.md

 Stunner
 ===
 This is an incomplete STUN server implementation aiming for compliance with with [RFC 5389](https://tools.ietf.org/html/rfc5389).
-Currently supports only UDP but will also support TCP when finished.
 TLS support likely will not be provided (this can probably be achieved using a reverse proxy).
 A release after 1.0 may support [RFC 5780](https://tools.ietf.org/html/rfc5780).

 Roadmap to 1.0
 ---